 A more powerful and productive starting question is: “What content is required … to deliver knowledge and the identified communication support requirements to our constituents and their audiences?”

-Shifts Thinking from Tactical to Strategic Support
+Shift Thinking from Tactical to Strategic Support for Business Outcomes

-By starting from the context of business requirements, the role and value of content is clear, right from the beginning.
+When you start from the context of business requirements, the role and value of content is clear, right from the beginning.
 Required investments are better understood.

 This questioning approach elevates discussion from tactical to strategic consideration.

 The problem with “content” as the focus is, senior executives barely understand what it is.
 They consider it simply tactical support.
 They probably never used it in the strategic context required in today’s digital environment.